Unfavorable Semicircle

-Unfavorable Semicircle is the name of a series of channels on YouTube which garnered attention for the high volume and unusual nature of the published videos.
-The BBC has referred to Unfavorable Semicircle as "YouTube's strangest mystery".
-Unfavorable Semicircle has also been referred to as "one of the Top 10 Weirdest YouTube Channels".
+Unfavorable Semicircle is a defunct 2015 YouTube channel that garnered attention due to the high volume and unusual nature of the published videos, usually featuring distorted audio and graphics.
+The channel was suspended in February 2016 shortly after the BBC reported on the channel.

+Over the years, many theories have been formed about the nature of the project.
+Some of the most popular ones were that the channel was a number station, an alternate reality game, or a test channel looking for exploits.
+In June 2022, after several years of inactivity, the anonymous creator broke their silence and revealed that the channel was an outsider art project.

 Origins

 In March 2015, a YouTube account with the title Unfavorable Semicircle was created; the channel began uploading large numbers of videos on April 5.
 The channel continued to post large numbers of videos all titled with the Sagittarius symbol or a random six digit number, or both, but most lacking a description.
 The videos often display abstract, pixelated images.
-In some cases they show just a single dot in a field of solid brown.
+In some cases, they show just a single dot in a field of solid brown.
 Some videos omit sound while some feature distorted sounds.
 Some videos are only seconds in length, while others are much longer — one completely silent video was 11 hours in length.